harleymandk/ansible_irods/README.md

 # ansible_irods
-quick and dirty way to build a irods server with Ansible
+quick and dirty way to build a irods server with Ansible on CentOS 7